boa-z/KaoYan/ky-english/writing/Writing.md

 Do not use your own name.
 Use “Li Ming” instead.
 Do not write your address.
 (10 points)

+### 2018 S4 PA Answer v20240904

+Dear Professor Smith,

+I am writing to express my sincere apologies for having to cancel our meeting scheduled.
+Unfortunately, due to an unexpected family emergency, I am unable to visit you as planned.

+I understand the inconvenience this may cause and I apologize for any disruption to your schedule.
+I would be grateful for the opportunity to reschedule our meeting at a later date that is convenient for you.
+Please let me know of any available times that would work best.

+Thank you for your understanding.

+Sincerely,
+Li Ming

 ## 2018 S4 PB

 48 Directions: